-- yellow and red cards can be given either for disciplinary reasons (refer mostly to Rules 125.5 and 145.2) or for technical infringements in case they are serious enough to be considered unsporting manners (e.g. a serious and clear deliberate obstruction in a race). - (2) whilst it is normal and usually expected that a yellow card would have been given before a red card, it is envisaged that in the cases of particularly bad unsporting or improper behaviour a red card can be given immediately.
-It should be noted that the athlete has in any case the opportunity to appeal such a decision to the Jury of Appeal. - (3) there will be also some cases in which it is not practical or even logical for a yellow card to have been issued.
-For example the note to Rule 144.2 specifically allows for an immediate red card if justified in cases covered by Rule 144.3(a) such as pacing in races. - (4) a similar situation might also follow when a Referee issues a yellow card and the athlete responds in such an inappropriate manner that it is justified to then immediately give a red card.
-It is not essential for there to be two completely different and distinct in time instances of inappropriate behaviour. - (5) as per Note (iii) in cases where a Referee is aware that the athlete in question has already received a yellow card during the competition and he proposes to issue a red card, the Referee should first show a second yellow card and then the red card.
-However if a referee does not show the second yellow card, it will not invalidate the issuing of the red card.
+- (1) Yellow and red cards can be given either for disciplinary reasons (refer mostly to Rules 125.5 and 145.2) or for technical infringements in case they are serious enough to be considered unsporting manners (e.g. a serious and clear deliberate obstruction in a race). - (2) Whilst it is normal and usually expected that a yellow card would have been given before a red card, it is envisaged that in the cases of particularly bad unsporting or improper behaviour a red card can be given immediately.
+It should be noted that the athlete has in any case the opportunity to appeal such a decision to the Jury of Appeal. - (3) There will be also some cases in which it is not practical or even logical for a yellow card to have been issued.
+For example the note to Rule 144.2 specifically allows for an immediate red card if justified in cases covered by Rule 144.3(a) such as pacing in races. - (4) A similar situation might also follow when a Referee issues a yellow card and the athlete responds in such an inappropriate manner that it is justified to then immediately give a red card.
+It is not essential for there to be two completely different and distinct in time instances of inappropriate behaviour. - (5) As per Note (iii), in cases where a Referee is aware that the athlete in question has already received a yellow card during the competition and he proposes to issue a red card, the Referee should first show a second yellow card and then the red card.
+However, if a Referee does not show the second yellow card, it will not invalidate the issuing of the red card.

-6. The Referee may reconsider a decision (whether made in the first instance or in considering a protest) on the basis of any available evidence, provided the new decision is still applicable.
+- (6) In cases where a Referee is not aware of a pre-existing yellow card, and he shows only a yellow card, once this becomes known the appropriate steps should be taken to disqualify the athlete as soon as possible.
+Normally, this would be done by the Referee advising the athlete directly or through his team. - 6.
+The Referee may reconsider a decision (whether made in the first instance or in considering a protest) on the basis of any available evidence, provided the new decision is still applicable.
 Normally, such re-consideration may be undertaken only prior to the Victory Ceremony for the relevant event or any applicable decision by the Jury of Appeal.